pydemo/databuddy/Docs/SQLServer/Extracting_Table_Data_From_SQLServer_to_CSV_File.md

-# SQL Server: Table extract to CSV file.
+## SQL Server: Table data extract to CSV file.

 - First [start](https://github.com/data-buddy/DataBuddy/releases/tag/v0.3.3) Databuddy.
   It opens to a state where no sessions are selected and all tabs are disabled: